Expanded Arts Access & Healing Arts For Kids

 - Custom Residencies – A series of progressive, hands-on workshops building toward a culminating event or completed work, an arts learning residency can be customized to introduce a specific art form or as a special project to use the arts to meet a specific learning objective.

-B.E.A.T.S. at Sarah Greenwood School – B.E.A.T.S. is a weekly, year-long arts learning residency that provides direct arts instruction to 73 6th, 7th, and 8th grade students at the Sarah Greenwood School, a dual-lingual, under-served school in the Dorchester neighborhood of Boston, whose students lacked access to arts learning during school time.
-The program focus on Latin Percussion instruction with special units each year including Latin dance, a cappella singing and beat-making/mixing.
-8th graders uses samples from 6th grade drummers and 7th grade singers in their audio mixing, creating inter-grade collaboration and community.
+B.E.A.T.S. at Sarah Greenwood School – B.E.A.T.S. is a weekly, year-long arts learning residency that provides direct arts instruction to 73 6th, 7th, and 8th grade students at the Sarah Greenwood School, a Title I dual-lingual school in the Dorchester neighborhood of Boston, whose students lacked access to arts learning during school time.
+The program focus on Latin Percussion instruction with special units to broaden context including Afro-latin dance, and choral singing.

-Expanding Horizons Through Music – Our literacy-through-music residency program which helps to close the kindergarten-preparedness gap for homeless children attending urban preschools.
+Expanding Horizons Through Music – Our literacy-through-music residency program which helps to close the kindergarten-preparedness gap for homeless and impoverished children attending urban preschools.

 Friday Arts at Gardner Pilot Academy – A series of yearlong, weekly arts learning residencies in dance, music, theater and storytelling that provide standards-based, student-centered, direct arts instruction for the entire student body of this Title I Boston Public School in Allston with no full-time arts instructors on staff.